openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 `thingId` can have any value, but will be set to the same value as the actionId parameter if discovery is used.

-`"Label"` is een optional label for the thing.
+`"Label"` is an optional label for the thing.

 `@ "Location"` is optional, and represents the location of the thing.
 Auto-discovery would have assigned a value automatically.